shubhambhole81/CottonLeafDiseaseDetection/README.md

-# Cotton Leaf Disease and Prediction
+# Cotton Leaf Disease Detection and Prediction

- Cotton Leaf Disease Detection and Prediction
+This project harnesses the power of machine learning to detect and predict diseases on cotton leaves.

-Our project uses machine learning to detect and predict diseases on cotton leaves.
+After meticulously training our model on a comprehensive dataset, we rigorously tested its accuracy and reliability.
-We trained and tested our model on a dataset and deployed it as a web application using Flask.
+To make this innovative solution accessible, we've deployed it as a user-friendly web application using Flask.

 Technologies- Python, Scikit-Learn, Tensorflow, Flask.